Managing joint accounts in PocketSmith

 A few key things to consider are:

-- whether you want to share access to your PocketSmith account with the other joint account holder
+- Whether you want to share access to your PocketSmith account with the other joint account holder

-- the impact of the joint accounts on your net worth
+- The impact of the joint accounts on your net worth

-- if you want distinct budgets
+- If you want distinct budgets

-- whether the other joint account holder's personal accounts will also be tracked
+- Whether the other joint account holder's personal accounts will also be tracked

 In this user guide